Pittsfield Public Library: Significance

 Pittsfield Public Library is one of Maine’s most distinctive small town ‘Carnegie Libraries’.
-It is one of the earliest and finest examples of a Beaux Arts building in central Maine.
+It is one of the earliest examples of a Beaux Arts building in central Maine.
 Besides, the library is among the most notable of Pittsfield’s Buildings from any period.

 The library was gifted to the town by Andrew Carnegie and through the will of local entrepreneur Robert Dodson, the founder of the Pittsfield Woolen Industry.
 Dodson resembled Carnegie in being a Scottish immigrant who rose to captain an American industry.

 After heated debate throughout early 1903 on the selection of a library site, Pittsfield citizens chose the present location because of its closeness to the Maine Central Railroad Station and Tracks.
 The town was concerned that the library would be conspicuous to train passengers.

 Architect Ross was responsible for two other Maine libraries, those at Old Town (1904), and Good Will Farm in Hinckley (1906).
 Although the latter is similar in design to the Pittsfield Library, neither is as successful.
 Ross is best known for the Washington, D. C. public library of 1900-01.

 The Pittsfield Library is among the first Beaux Arts buildings in Maine, and is certainly the earliest example of the style in Somerset County.
 The Library's angular floor-plan is unique in the state.